aschultz37/monthlyreports/README.md

 PROGRAM FUNCTIONS
 After importing, you can sort, display the file/sorted results, and write the file/sorted results to a text (.txt) file.
 These options are accessed via the main menu.
  - Sort is currently able to sort by PN, OncID, Subject ID, Stool ID, Timepoint/Visit, and Date.
 If a field is unknown, it is treated as the lowest value and will be placed first in the list.
 Be sure to double-check the grouping of these patients, as patients with IDs listed as "?" could be intermixed.
+ - Timepoint/Visit sort also displays a list of timepoints and the number of samples per timepoint.

 Feel free to re-sort, re-display, or re-write at any time.
 You can also import a different file and/or change the month/year from the main menu.
 Be aware that doing so will delete the previous report's data, so be sure to write to the file if you need that data later.